mattclarke/advent_of_code_22/README.md

 ## Day 21
 - Part 1: implement the algorithm as described.
 - Part 2: apply the modifications and then binary search for the correct value.
-I did it by hand because I am lazy!
+Initially, I did it by hand because I am lazy!